The 4P Framework is a powerful tool to set the right marketing mix within a case study

 The right product

 The product must meet the needs of customers.
 This category also includes packaging, as well as services and guarantees, which could come with the purchase.
 The key area in this framework is to understand the distinctive characteristics of the product in comparison to the competitors' products (see benchmarking).

 Generally, 3 different approaches are used to set the price of a product:

 The “right” price is the one, which maximizes the revenue.
 To sell the greatest amount at the best price possible, we need to know how people value the product; therefore value-based pricing is usually recommended.

 The right place

 Place refers to the PLACEment of a product in the market rather than just the point of sale.
-This dimension includes the whole distribution system: transportation, storage, and choice of distribution channel to the point of sale among others.
-To choose the right place you need to focus on the customers’ needs, wants and behavior.
+This dimension includes the whole distribution system: transportation, storage, and choice of a distribution channel to the point of sale among others.
+To choose the right place you need to focus on the customers’ needs, wants, and behavior.

 The most effective promotion